mgreiff/AerialVehicleControl.jl/README.md

 # AerialVehicleControl.jl
-This software serves as a framework for the generation, testing and analysis o controllers pertaining to quad-rotor dynamics.
+This software serves as a framework for the generation, testing and analysis of controllers pertaining to quad-rotor dynamics.
 The controllers are implemented in C89, utlilizing [LAPACK](http://www.netlib.org/lapack/) and [BLAS](http://www.netlib.org/blas/).
 Soon it will also be possible to run with the